valkyrjs/valkyr-deprecated-/packages/react/docs/02-Controller.md

 ---
-title: React
+title: Controller
-sections: ["MVC"]
+sections: ["React"]
 ---

 ## Introduction

-With our experimental `ReactViewController` we create a view controller that uses React to render its state and actions.
+With our experimental `ViewController` we create a view controller that uses React to render its state and actions.

 In our example we use the following example project structure:

 ```
 modules/
 └─ home/
-   ├─ controllers/
-   │  └─ HomeViewController.ts
    ├─ views/
+   |  ├─ Home.Controller.ts
-   │  └─ HomeView.tsx
+   │  └─ Home.View.tsx
    └─ HomeModule.ts
 ```

----

-## Controller

 A controller is meant to facilitate a part of the applications logic.
-It is responsible for handling application state, user input and updating the view accordingly.
+It is responsible for handling application state, user input and updating the view its been assigned accordingly.

 ---